Learning and Fast Adaptation for Grid Emergency Control via Deep Meta Reinforcement Learning: Deep meta reinforcement learning

-where $\theta$ is the weight of the policy network, $J\left(c,\theta\right)$ is the expected accumulative reward of the strategy $\pi_\theta(s,c)$ on the environment $\mathcal{E}\in\bm{P}(E_i)$.
-It is rather challenging to directly solve (\ref{eqn:mso_1}) because the optimization of $J(c, \theta)$ is inside the expectation of the objective term, and every single evaluation of $\theta$ requires solving a optimization problem to find the optimized latent variable $c$ to maximize $J(c, \theta)$, which is computationally expensive.
+where $\theta$ is the weight of the policy network, $J\left(c,\theta\right)$ is the expected accumulative reward of the strategy $\pi_\theta(s,c)$ on the environment $\mathcal{E}\in\bm{P}(E_i)$, and $c$ is the latent vector that encodes the power grid operation condition environment $\mathcal{E}$ in the low-dimensional latent space $\mu$, $c\in\mu$.
+It is rather challenging to directly solve (\ref{eqn:mso_1}) because the optimization of $J(c, \theta)$ is inside the expectation of the objective term, and every single evaluation of $\theta$ requires solving a optimization problem to find the optimized latent vector $c$ to maximize $J(c, \theta)$, which is computationally expensive.
 To overcome this, we revise (\ref{eqn:mso_1}) as:

-where $c(\mathcal{E})$ is a mapping from the training environment $\mathcal{E}$ to its corresponding latent variable.
-Then, we can solve the optimization problem in (\ref{eqn:mso_2}) by solving two related optimization problems defined in (\ref{eqn:mso_3}) and (\ref{eqn:mso_4}) in an alternative manner.
+where $c(\mathcal{E})$ is the specific latent vector that encodes the specific training environment $\mathcal{E}$ in the low-dimensional latent space $\mu$, $\mathcal{E}\in\bm{P}(E_i)$ and $c(\mathcal{E})\in\mu$.
+Then, we can solve the optimization problem in (\ref{eqn:mso_2}) by solving two related optimization problems defined in (\ref{eqn:mso_3}) and (\ref{eqn:mso_4}) in an alternative manner, where $k$ is the iteration number.